botblox/botblox-manager-software/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Use this space to see useful examples of how this project can be used.
+Additional screenshots, code examples and demos may be added in this space as necessary.
+Link to full resouces below.

 _For more examples, please refer to the [Documentation](https://botblox.atlassian.net/wiki/spaces/HARDWARE/overview)_